 A Metropolitan Planning Organization (MPO) exists in every urbanized area in the U.S. that has a population of at least 50,000.
 A primary role of an MPO, acting through a policy board, is to provide a local forum to involve the public and all appropriate agencies and organizations in the decisions involving federal transportation funds (for highway and transit projects).
 MPOs that serve urbanized areas having a population of at least 200,000 are further identified as Transportation Management Areas (TMAs).
-CORE MPO is one of the TMAs within Georgia, serving a population of around 380,000 people according to the 2018 American Community Survey.
+CORE MPO is one of the TMAs within Georgia, serving a population of around 380,000 people according to the 2020 Decennial Census.
+CORE MPO has also revised the planning area boundary per the 2020 census.
 An area designated as a TMA enjoys certain benefits and incurs additional requirements beyond those of smaller urbanized areas (23 USC 134 (k)).